 Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.

-Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
-NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Elddis or Buccaneer Retailer or Service Centre.
+Flddis and Buccaneer Customer Care Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
+NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
 If you do not want to receive information about products and services from Elddis or Buccaneer, please tick.